Contents

 Here the maximum torque is ‘83.60 Nm’.
 If you enter now a higher value than ‘83.60 Nm’, the safety against sliding is fallen below.

-The result panel is marked in red.
-You also get an appropriate information in the message window.
+The calculation result is marked in red.
+You will get an appropriate information in the message window.

 PIC

 Now click on the calculator symbol again, then the maximum torque is determined (83.50 Nm) and the minimum safety of ‘1.2’ is fulfilled.
-The specifications of the results is given for the mean, highest, and lowest interference.
+The specifications of the results is given for the lowest, highest and mean interference.
 If the minimum safety is not fulfilled, then the safety is marked in red.

 PIC